Customize your experience: Viewing All Products Viewing Products View All Products View Products Search

 Retirement

-• Structural and proximity fire fighting ensembles and ensemble elements shall be retired in accordance with 10.2.1 or 10.2.2, no more than 10 years from the date of manufacturing
+• Structural and proximity fire fighting ensembles and ensemble elements shall be retired no more than 10 years from the date of manufacturing

 • In all cases, the radiant reflective outer shell shall be replaced at a max of 5 years